Austin Majors, child star from ‘NYPD Blue,’ dead at 27

-Actor Austin Majors, a child star from the hit network cop drama “NYPD Blue” has died at the age of 27, Variety and TMZ report.
+(NEXSTAR) – Actor Austin Majors, a child star from the hit network cop drama “NYPD Blue” has died at the age of 27, according to multiple outlets.

 Majors died Saturday night while staying at a homeless housing facility in Los Angeles.
 A source “with direct knowledge of the circumstances” told TMZ they believe Majors may have ingested a fatal amount of fentanyl.